SootyEngine/sooty/README.md

 So can text: `I have [|commas]1234567[] apples.` -> `I have 1,234,567,apples.`

+Any function defined in a node in the `states` folder will be accessible.
+You can spread functions across multiple scripts/nodes, but if there are multiple with the same name, only the first will be used.

 ## Shortcuts
 In `config.cfg` you can set shortcuts for complex actions and custom colors: